 If you could visit only one national park in the United States, Yellowstone National Park, located in Wyoming and parts of Montana and Idaho, would be a fine choice.
 As the first established national park in the world, Yellowstone contains spectacular mountains and canyons, the Yellowstone and Snake Rivers, living and petrified forests, and is teeming with wildlife.

-Standing at a height of 20,320 feet (6,194 meters) Denali is the highest peak in the United States, the highest peak in North America, and is one of the "Seven Summits," the seven highest peaks on each continent, which includes Mount Everest (in Asia, the highest peak in the world) and Mount Aconcagua (in South America).
+Standing at a height of 20,320 feet (6,194 meters), Denali is the highest peak in the United States, the highest peak in North America, and is one of the "Seven Summits," the highest peaks on each of the seven continents including Mount Everest (in Asia, the highest peak in the world) and Mount Aconcagua (in South America).
 Denali is the central feature of Denali National Park, which is comprised of six million acres of Alaskan wilderness.

 Although it is remote and is known for its extremely cold weather, Denali is a huge draw for climbers and adrenaline seekers.
 Approximately 1,200 climbers attempt to reach Denali's summit each year.
 Meanwhile, about 400,000 people visit Denali National Park each year to see Denali and to enjoy the nature of one of America's most remote and pristine parks.

 As for the name of the peak and park, the state of Alaska officially named it Denali in 1975 after its name in the language of the indigenous peoples of this area.
 A gold prospector seeking political favors named the mountain Mount McKinley after the Ohio-born politician William McKinley, who would become the 25th President of the United States.
 In 2015, the Obama administration officially renamed the mountain Denali at the Federal level.Continue to 5 of 6 below.